 |Condiments, kombucha, and YEAST in any form||Condiments (chutneys, mustards, preserves, ketchup, relishes, vinegar, bottled dressings, etc.) tend to be high in sugars, corn syrup and preservatives.
 Vinegars feed yeast.
 Kombucha is fermented and aggravates yeast overgrowth.|

 Along with the diet, you’ll need to take herbs to kill off excess candida.
 You can start the diet and the herbs at the same time.
-The main supplement you use should contain all or most of the following: caprylic acid, pau d’arco, berberine, grapefruit seed extract, zinc, biotin, olive leaf extract.
-I like GI Microbe X. In addition, take oregano oil in capsule form– it’s a natural antibacterial and is relatively sparing of your good bacteria.
-I recommend using allicillin too.
-Take the herbs three times daily for at least 6 weeks.
-If you’ve tried to get rid of candida before unsuccessfully, you may need to rotate between different anti-candida products.
-Candida builds up a fast resistance to herbs.
-You can rotate between GI Microbe X, Olive leaf extract, oregano oil, and undecylenic acid.
-Do this rotation plan if you’ve tried unsuccessfully in the past to kill it off.
+The main supplement you use should contain all or most of the following: caprylic acid or undecenoic acid, pau d’arco, berberine, grapefruit seed extract, zinc, biotin, olive leaf extract.
+I like GI Microbe X and Biocidin, but I adjust the formulas depending on the person.
+Check out my free protocol here.

-A word of warning: some people will feel worse before they feel better.
+Some people will feel worse before they feel better.
 If you fee achy, flu-like, or nauseous, you could be reacting to the yeast dying off, which overwhelms your body and your liver detox pathways.
 This is called a herxheimer reaction.
 Try a liver support tincture or cut the supplements in half or stop them and gradually start back up again.
-I also recommend activated charcoal and diatomaceous earth to help rid the body of toxins.
+I also recommend activated charcoal or a binder to help rid the body of toxins as candida is killed.
 Try this supplement at night with a full glass of water.
-Stay motivated and imagine – you could be a different person in 8 weeks!
-Free from cravings, more energy, and on your way to losing all the weight you want.
+Read my post on preventing die-off here.

 Once you’re finished with the killing phase, it’s time to reinoculate the gut with good bacteria and starve out any remaining yeast overgrowth.
 Use a very good quality probiotic, preferably with Saccharomyces boulardii, for 4-8 weeks.
 You can also use Saccharomyces boulardii during the killing phase, but take it away from the herbs.
 You’ll likely need to take a probiotic for 3 months.
 I recommend rotating between different brands so you’re not taking the same strains continuously.
 Saccharomyces and lactobacillus are the two important probiotic species that keep yeast colonies in check.

 Once you’re feeling better and the overgrowth is gone, consider a liver detox.
 One of the reasons yeast overgrowth can result in acne, rashes, and feeling poorly overall is that the aldehydes, the toxic by-products produced by the yeast, overwhelm your detox system.
 Once you’ve killed it off, which is another stress on the liver, consider a 21 day detox program to help clean up after the unwanted visitors leave.
 Click here for my recommended program.